Tunable Bose-Einstein condensation and roton-like excitation spectra with dipolar exciton-polaritons in crossed fields: Introduction

 The influence of magnetic field on electrically-charged constituents of an exciton has been studied both experimentally~\cite{prb062001548,prb062015323,prl087216804,jetpl0890019,jetpl0890510} and theoretically~\cite{gorkov,ruvinskii_pla,tokatly_ssc,prb065235304}.
 The Lorentz force acting on the electron and hole breaks both the time-reversal and space-inversion symmetries; as a result, the exciton momentum becomes an irrelevant quantity, giving way to {\it magnetic momentum} as the new integral of motion.
 In transverse magnetic field, there is a possibility of magnetoexciton formation due to the competition of the exciton hydrogen-like energy states with the magnetic-field Landau levels~\cite{gorkov,ruvinskii_pla,prb065235304}.
 When the magnetic field has an in-plane component, the paraboloid exciton dispersion $p^2/2m_{\rm ex}$, whose intersection with the light cone is dictated solely by the exciton effective mass $m_{\rm ex}$, shifts to $\propto ({\bf p-p}_0)^2$, where the displacement momentum ${\bf p}_0$ lies in the plane of the QW perpendicularly to the magnetic field and is defined via the product of the field strength and the exciton dipole moment~\cite{tokatly_ssc,prb062001548,prb062015323}.

 The aim of this work is to study the quantum-coherent properties of wide-QW dipolaritons in crossed (transverse electric and in-plane magnetic) fields, where the described effect of the fields on the exciton dispersion is combined with strong coupling to the electromagnetic mode inside the cavity.
 Our theory predicts the existence of two minima on the lower branch of the polariton dispersion, which can be tuned at fixed fields strengths by a purely polaritonic control parameter, namely the photon-exciton detuning.
 When macroscopic occupation of the ground state (now differing from ${\bf p}=0$) is considered, we show that the competition of these two minima in energy brings about remarkable effects completely new for polariton physics.
 In particular, the transition between the polariton and exciton BEC regimes (and vice versa) is achieved by tuning the system parameters and is accompanied by suppression of losses by several orders of magnitude.
+We show that this transition between the two BECs displays features of a first-order phase transition.
 For both regimes, the spectrum of elementary excitations is asymmetric and features pronounced, controllable roton minima.
 We address the exciton features, such as interparticle correlations~\cite{prb087205302,ssc144000399,prb080195313} and extended range of the dipole-dipole pair potential~\cite{prb080195313,prb095245430}, and, on the other hand, the polariton specifics, in particular the absense of Galilean invariance~\cite{semenov}, non-parabolicity of the dispersion, and the presence of the momentum-dependent Hopfield weights in the two-body and many-body interactions.
 We discuss the implications of the absence of central symmetry and parity with respect to momentum, and provide the conditions of the system stability.
 Finally, we calculate the two-photon coherence in the Hanbury Brown and Twiss (HBT) setting~\cite{jetpl0900146,prb081235402} and outline the means to evidence the dipolariton BEC formation.